 Likewise, the MTHFR gene produces an enzyme necessary to process vitamin B9 properly.
 This enzyme is also important for converting homocysteine to methionine, which the body needs for proper muscle growth and energy.

-In addition to lifestyle changes, individuals with the MTHFR gene variation and high homocysteine levels may benefit from an activated or methylated version of folate, mainly because food alone does not provide sufficient levels.
+Those who may have adrenal fatigue, those who are often stressed, and those with the MTHFR gene variation and high homocysteine levels, may benefit from an activated or methylated version of folate, mainly because food alone does not provide sufficient levels.
 I have formulated MTHFR Pathways, which contains all of the above-mentioned ingredients and may be helpful with reducing homocysteine levels.

 Read more about MTHFR and Hashimoto’s.